 Year 3: Classy Career Girl: Helping you become successful, happy and balanced.

 When did you start your blog?

-I started my blog in March 2010 when I was in my second year of business school.
-I had absolutely no time to be blogging since I was juggling my job and business school but for some reason over Spring break (when I had no classes or homework) I thought it would be a good idea.
+I started my blog in March 2010, when I was in my second year of business school.
+I had absolutely no time to blog since I was juggling my job and business school but, for some reason, over Spring break (when I had no classes or homework) I thought it would be a good idea.